codefori/docs/docs/pages/developing/local/structure.md

 While it is possible to use `INCDIR` and then not provide a directory on the include statement, when reading the code, it is a lot clearer where the file is coming from.

-If you want to not be relative from the root, make sure you specify your 'include directories' inside the [`iproj.json` file with the `includePath` property](https://ibm.github.io/ibmi-bob/#/prepare-the-project/iproj-json?id=includepath).
+If you want your local project to resolve files on the IFS, make sure you specify your 'include directories' inside the [`iproj.json` file with the `includePath` property](https://ibm.github.io/ibmi-bob/#/prepare-the-project/iproj-json?id=includepath) to the paths where the compiler should look up.

 ## Example project structure